PentagonToy/SmartSim-CSC/README.md

 - JAX CPU and CUDA runtimes
 - SmartSim tensor transfer
 - SmartSim ONNX backend validation

+The OpenFOAM integration has additionally been validated on Roihu x86_64 with:

+- OpenFOAM.com v2412
+- GCC 15.2.0
+- OpenMPI 5.0.10
+- SmartRedis native library built from `components/smartredis`
+- complete build and runtime linking of three libraries and three executables
+- `foamSmartSimSvd` pressure transfer with tensor shape `(400, 50)`
+- `foamSmartSimSvdDBAPI` transfer of 50 timestep datasets with pressure tensor shape `(400, 1)`
+- metadata dataset value `NTimes=50`

+The function-object and mesh-motion libraries currently have build and link validation.
+Their dedicated runtime tests remain pending.

 The ARM64 GPU profile was validated on a Roihu GH200 compute node with CUDA 12.9.
 Installation may be performed on an ARM64 GPU login node, but GPU runtime validation and GPU workloads require an allocated GPU compute node.